duquejo/duquejo-cv/README.md

-# José Duque Curriculum Vitae
+# José Duque Curriculum Vitae (old)

 **Site URL: [www.duquejo.com](https://www.duquejo.com/)**

-Welcome to my GitHub repository dedicated to showcasing my professional journey!
+Hi!, Welcome to my legacy GitHub CV repository dedicated to showcasing my professional journey!
 This repository serves as an interactive and dynamic Curriculum Vitae, providing an in-depth look at my skills, experiences, and projects.
+Please visit the renewed site, that has modern features like SSR and SEO optimization given by Next JS.

 Thank you for visiting, and I look forward to connecting with you!